JemRF/RF-Documentation/pages/wifidocs/wifi32s-manual-update.md

 folder: mydoc
 ---

-## JemRF S32 WIFI Sensor - Manual Firmware Upload
+## JemRF WIFI Sensor - Manual Firmware Upload

-This document outlines the process for manually updating a JemRF S32 WiFi Sensor from a desktop PC.
+This document outlines the process for manually updating a JemRF WiFi Pro Devices from a desktop PC.
 This procedure is for new installs and to reload a device that received a bad update.

 ## Download tools
 This is One Time Only, Skip if done!